KC Yoga Therapy Professional Training Program

 Tuition?
 How much and how can I pay?

-Tuition is $8,225.
-Payment arrangements can be split in half for two payments of $4,112.50.
 As we are in the transition process now with IAYT accreditation, modules are purchased separately through 2018 as defined on the registration page here or you can pay in full.
+The ability to pay module to module will end December 2018.

 What are the other costs not included in tuition?

 The Required Books are not included in tuition.
-Since many can buy used books now, the costs below are estimated and the links work:
+Since many can buy used books now, the costs are estimated in the Student Handbook.

 Terms & Conditions and Cancellation Policy?